rex2630/chat/README.md

 # Installation

-Add 'Start Chat' into your server.cfg
+Add 'ensure Chat' into your server.cfg

 # Photo